olmallet81/URT/README.md

     - *add_constant_trend()* inserts a constant trend at the end of a *Matrix* object (1,2,3,...)
     - *add_quadratic_trend()* inserts a quadratic trend at the end of a *Matrix* object (1,4,9,...)

-In the same header are defined some functions generating random data for testing URT classes.
+In the same header are defined some functions generating random data for testing URT classes:
     - *gaussian_noise()* will generate a *Vector* or *Matrix* object of normally distributed random data (stationary process)
     - *wiener_process()* will generate a a *Vector* or *Matrix* object of Wiener processes (non-stationary process)